Bisimilarity in fresh-register automata: Bisimilarity problems complete for EXPTIME

+\us{Further down the hierachy, we show that \RAbs{S\#} is EXPTIME-hard by reduction from \textsc{ALBA-Mem}.
+The idea is to use the registers of this class of automata to represent the tape content of ALBA's.

-For the purposes of the argument, we will assume without loss of generality that $\Gamma \setminus \{\triangleleft,\triangleright\} = \{0,1\}$ and, for all $(q,a)$, $|\delta(q,a)| = 2$.
-Thus all choices presented by the alternation are binary --- a unary choice may be represented by having $\delta(q,a)(1) = \delta(q,a)(2)$.
+For the purposes of the argument, we will assume without loss of generality that we examine ALBA's such that $\Gamma \setminus \{\triangleleft,\triangleright\} = \{0,1\}$ and, for all $(q,a)$, $|\delta(q,a)| \leq 2$.
+Thus all choices presented by the alternation are binary.
 Starting from an instance of the \textsc{ALBA-Mem} problem $\abra{\calM,w}$, we construct a bisimulation problem for RA($S\#$) in which two configurations are bisimilar iff $\calM$ accepts $w$.
-From an ALBA $\calM$ we construct an RA($S\#$) $\calA$ that simulates it, with the the binary tape content of $\calM$ encoded by the register assignment of $\calA$.
-At every step of the bisimulation game, we arrange for Defender to choose transitions from existential states (using Defender forcing \cite{JS08}) and Attacker to choose from universal states.
+From the ALBA $\calM$ we construct an RA($S\#$) $\calA$ that simulates it, with the binary tape content of $\calM$ encoded by the register assignment of $\calA$. \us{We assume that cells numbered \ustwo{$0$} and \ustwo{$|w|+1$} contain end-markers and, to each tape cell \ustwo{$k\in [1,|w|]$}, assign a corresponding pair of registers (\ustwo{$2k$ and $2k+1$}, to be exact) with exactly one of them being full and the other one being empty (i.e.\ containing $\#$).
+Then, cell $k$ will have $0$ written on it iff register \ustwo{$2k$} is empty, and it has $1$ written on it iff register \ustwo{$2k+1$} is empty.
+This is depicted in Figure~\ref{fig:ALBAtoRA}.
+At every step of the bisimulation game, we arrange for Defender to choose transitions from existential states (using Defender forcing \cite{JS08}) and for Attacker to make choices from universal states.} \us{Without loss of generality, for technical convenience, we will assume that the given ALBA does not diverge, i.e.\ it generates only finite computation paths (Theorem 2.6(b)~\cite{CKS81}).}

-The ability of $\calA$ to use empty registers and to erase full registers is key to encoding the exponential amount of information held on the tape in a number of registers that is polynomial in its size.
-To this end, to represent a tape of size $n$, we equip $\calA$ with $2n$ registers, under the following encoding.
-Cell $k$ of the tape has $0$ written on it iff register $2k-1$ is empty and it has $1$ written on it iff register $2k$ is empty.